awsdocs/aws-opsworks-user-guide/doc_source/layers-haproxy.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/opsworks/latest/userguide/images/delete_lb.png)

 This option affects what happens when you add a new instance to the layer to replace a deleted instance:
 + If you retained the deleted instance's Elastic IP address, AWS OpsWorks Stacks assigns the address to the new instance\.
 + Otherwise, AWS OpsWorks Stacks assigns a new Elastic IP address to the instance and you must update your DNS registrar settings to map to the new address\.

-When application server instances come on line or go off line—either manually or as a consequence of automatic scaling or auto healing—the load balancer configuration must be updated to route traffic to the current set of online instances\.
+When application server instances come on line or go off line—either manually or as a consequence of [automatic scaling](workinginstances-autoscaling.md) or [auto healing](workinginstances-autohealing.md)—the load balancer configuration must be updated to route traffic to the current set of online instances\.
 This task is handled automatically by the layer's built\-in recipes:

-+ When new instances come on line, AWS OpsWorks Stacks triggers a Configure lifecycle event\.
++ When new instances come on line, AWS OpsWorks Stacks triggers a Configure [lifecycle event](workingcookbook-events.md)\.
 The HAProxy layer's built\-in Configure recipes update the load balancer configuration so that it also distributes requests to any new application server instances\.
 + When instances go off line or an instance fails a health check, AWS OpsWorks Stacks also triggers a Configure lifecycle event\.
 The HAProxy Configure recipes update the load balancer configuration to route traffic to only the remaining online instances\.

 Finally, you can also use a custom domain with the HAProxy layer\.
 For more information, see [Using Custom Domains](workingapps-domains.md)\.

-## Statistics Page<a name="w3ab2c11c63b7c19c11c21"></a>
+## Statistics Page<a name="w4ab1c11c63b7c19c11c21"></a>

 If you have enabled the statistics page, the HAProxy displays a page containing a variety of metrics at the specified URL\.